The local-orbifold correspondence for simple normal crossings pairs: Introduction

 \subsection{Logarithmic Gromov--Witten theory}

-Unlike the local and orbifold theories, the logarithmic theory does not satisfy a product formula over the space of stable maps to $X$.
+Unlike the local and orbifold theories, the logarithmic theory does not satisfy a naive product formula over the space of stable maps to $X$.
 This observation was used in \cite{NR19} to produce counterexamples to the local-logarithmic conjecture.
 The same reasoning shows that the orbifold invariants also differ from the logarithmic invariants (and it is easy to find counterexamples beyond the maximal contact setting).
 In fact, Corollary~\ref{cor: orbifold equals naive} below equates the orbifold invariants with the so-called \emph{naive invariants}, introduced in \cite[\S 3]{NabijouThesis} and studied in \cite{NR19}:

-\begin{customthm}{B}[Corollary~\ref{cor: orbifold equals naive}] The orbifold invariants of the multi-root stack coincide with the naive invariants, and hence differ from the logarithmic invariants.\end{customthm}
+\begin{customthm}{B}[Corollary~\ref{cor: orbifold equals naive}] The orbifold invariants of the multi-root stack coincide with the naive invariants, and hence differ from the logarithmic invariants.
+This holds for arbitrary choices of contact orders.\end{customthm}

+In summary, there are four genus zero maximal contact theories associated to a simple normal crossings pair: logarithmic, orbifold, naive and local.
+They are related as follows:

+The orbifold, local and naive theories all coincide up to combinatorial factors.
+The logarithmic theory differs in a more essential way, though there is an in-principle procedure which relates it to the other three.

-Despite this, there are many choices of targets and insertions for which the local-logarithmic correspondence does hold on the numerical level.
-This occurs when the insertions kill the correction terms described in \cite[Theorem 3.6]{NR19}.
+Despite the failure of the cycle-level local-logarithmic correspondence, there are many choices of targets and insertions for which the correspondence does hold on the numerical level.
+This occurs when the insertions kill the correction terms described in \cite[Theorem 3.4]{NR19}.
 In \cite{BBvG,BBvG2,BBvG3} numerous instances of the numerical local-logarithmic correspondence are established: for toric varieties, log Calabi--Yau surfaces and orbifold log Calabi--Yau surfaces; in \cite[\S 5]{NR19} the numerical correspondence is established for product geometries.
 As a corollary of Theorem~\ref{thm:main}, all of these logarithmic invariants coincide with the corresponding orbifold invariants.

+These different theories are approached using very different techniques.
+Torus localisation, in various guises, has been applied to compute both orbifold and local invariants \cite{KlemmP08,CCITTwisted,FTYMirror}; logarithmic invariants, on the other hand, are typically calculated using tropical correspondence theorems and scattering diagrams \cite{NS06,GPS}.
+Depending on the context, one technique may be more effective than another.
+The above correspondences provide bridges between different techniques, thus increasing the roster of tools available for computations in Gromov--Witten theory as a whole.